 Okay, maybe aesthetics aren’t an obstacle anymore, but can you trust the light that LEDs put out will illuminate your space the same way your current lighting does?

-Back to the hotel lobby, you don’t want to go from a light color that’s warm and inviting to guests to one that makes them feel like they’re on an operating table.
+In a hotel, you don’t want to go from a light color that’s warm and inviting to guests to one that makes them feel like they’re on an operating table.
 But is that really the kind of effect that a switch to LEDs will have?